AdobeDocs/experience-manager-learn.en/help/headless-tutorial/authentication/service-credentials.md

 ## Install the Service Credentials

 The Service Credentials provide the details needed to generate a JWT, which is exchanged for an access token used to authenticate with AEM as a Cloud Service.
 The Service Credentials must be stored in a secure location accessible by the external applications, systems or services that use it to access AEM.
-How and where the Service Credentials are managed will be unique per customer.
+How and where the Service Credentials are managed are unique per customer.

 For simplicity, this tutorial passes the Service Credentials in via the command line, however, work with your IT Security team to understand how to store and access these credentials in accordance to your organization's security guidelines.